Ready for discharge?

 - increased risk of death both during the delay and over the next year,

-- many specific complications including hospital-acquired infections,
+- many specific complications, including hospital-acquired infections,

 - depression and anxiety, and